2betafactor/seo-slides/src/slides/01-intro.md

 ---
 That's all good and nice but from a technical perspective

-how do I optimize a blogpost good blogpost?
+how do I optimize a blogpost?

 ---